Arthur L. Carter Journalism Institute at New York University

 Adrian Mihai

-Professor Mihai, the broadcast coordinator of the department, is a freelance videographer, independent producer and multi-media designer.
-He produced and directed several documentaries, "E Pluribus Unum" (1994), a film that investigates the spiritual milieu of first generation immigrants from Romania, as they become integrated into the various folds of the American society, "Someone Has Killed The Sphinx" (1995), a film offers an analysis of Romanian social realities following the overthrow of Nicolae Ceausescu's dictatorship, as seen through the staging of"Oedipus", at the Romanian National Opera House, "Crossroads" (1998), a film that takes a look at Columbia University's Graduate Acting Program, created and steered by renowned Romanian-American director Andrei Serban, "E Biagoresqo Drom / The Endless Journey", a documentary about the Rroma/Gypsy communities of Romania.
-Professor Mihai works as freelance cameraman for various news org. such Bloomberg televison news, BBC America, Austrian TV, CNN.
-Since 1996, he has taught undergraduates and graduates "Electronic News Gathering".
+Adrian Mihai, the broadcast operations manager of the Institute, is a freelance videographer, independent producer and multimedia designer.
+He produced and directed several documentaries: “E Pluribus Unum” (1994), a film that investigates the spiritual milieu of first generation immigrants from Romania, as they become integrated into the various folds of American society; “Someone Has Killed The Sphinx” (1995), a film that offers an analysis of Romanian social realities following the overthrow of Nicolae Ceausescu’s dictatorship, as seen through the staging of “Oedipus,” at the Romanian National Opera House; “Crossroads” (1998), a film that takes a look at Columbia University’s Graduate Acting Program, created and steered by renowned Romanian-American director Andrei Serban; “E Biagoresqo Drom / The Endless Journey,” a documentary about the Roma/Gypsy communities of Romania.
+Adrian worked as a freelance cameraman for various news organizations such as Bloomberg television news, BBC America, and CNN.
+Since 1996, he has taught undergraduates and graduates in a course on electronic news gathering.